WHO IS THE SPIRITUAL DIRECTOR?

 Charlie Vensel is a Certified Spiritual Director through Larry Crabb’s NewWay Ministries School of Spiritual Direction.
-In addition, he has an MDIV degree, is an ordained minister, and served in full-time pastoral ministry for over 10 years.
-He has logged hundreds of soul-care hours.
+In addition, Charlie holds an MDIV degree, is an ordained minister, and served in full-time pastoral ministry for more than a decade, logging hundreds of soul-care hours.

-Charlie Vensel is located in Spartanburg, SC, but works with directees all over the country by phone or video conferencing.
+Located in Spartanburg, SC, Charlie works with directees all over the country by phone or video conferencing.
 Some local directees opt to meet in person, but the process works just as well remotely, oftentimes better.
-Day and evening hours available on most business days.
+Day and evening hours are available on most business days.
 Evening hours are usually reserved for phone or video conference appointments, but can be in person with prior arrangements.

-Spiritual direction appointments are usually 1 hour with an appointment scheduled every other week.
-In some cases, it is possible to schedule appointments on a weekly basis.
+Spiritual direction appointments last about 1 hour with an appointment scheduled every other week.
 For first-time directees, an initial commitment of 6 appointments is required.
-It has long been understood that it takes about ninety days to break old patterns and implement new ones, while the first thirty can be the most challenging.
+We understand that it takes about ninety days to break old patterns and implement new ones, while the first thirty can be the most challenging.
 Therefore, the initial commitment is primarily psychological, not financial.

-As you near the end of your initial commitment, you will have the opportunity to talk about continuing the Spiritual Direction relationship to ensure your victory and/or work on other areas.
-Many directees decide to stay on a monthly basis for a year or more, others might maintain a quarterly or biannual routine indefinitely.
+As you near the end of your initial commitment, you will have the opportunity to talk about continuing the relationship, ensuring your victory and/or work on other areas.
+Many directees decide to stay on a monthly basis for a year or more, others maintain a quarterly or biannual routine indefinitely.
 Charlie is always grateful when clients experience results sooner than expected.
 You will know when it is time to speed up, slow down, take a break, or bring it to an end.
 The decision is always yours after the initial commitment.